MicrochipTech/AzureDemo_AnyCloud/README.md

 Refer to the linked instructions to [create an Azure IoT Central Application](CreateAnAzureIoTCentralApplication.md).

-### Step 4 - Create a new device in your Azure IoT Central Application
+### Step 4 - Create a New Device in your Azure IoT Central Application

 #### 4.1 Select the Devices menu, and click the "+ New" button
 <img src="./media/CreateNewDeviceButton.png" alt="A screenshot of a new Device button" />